 Dr Dennis Chua is currently a Visiting Consultant to KK Women’s and Children’s Hospital.
-He sees paediatric ENT conditions such as snoring and sleep disordered breathing in children, airway problems, sinus conditions, allergies, hearing problems and salivary gland diseases in kids.
+He sees paediatric ENT conditions such as snoring and sleep-disordered breathing in children, airway problems, sinus conditions, allergies, hearing problems, and salivary gland diseases in kids.
+Dr Dennis offers paediatrics ENT treatments in his clinic to help young patients overcome common and chronic ENT conditions, with treatment plans specially tailor-made to their conditions.
+As children have special medical needs and are more vulnerable than adult patients, Dr Dennis takes extra effort to ensure that his treatments keep young patients comfortable while remaining effective.
 As one of Singapore’s leading ENT specialists, Dr Chua offers a complete range of specialised ENT treatments.

-Dr Dennis Chua is a Kids' ENT Doctor manages allergies in children, a very common condition in Singapore.
+Dr Dennis Chua is a paediatric ENT Doctor who manages allergies in children, which affect many children in Singapore.

 Nasal allergies and nasal obstruction are common in children.
-They present with blocked nose, runny nose and can have disturbed sleep at night.
-A child may be rubbing his nose and eyes, and have sustained bouts of sneezing.
-This affects their performance in school and also reduces their quality of life.
-Allergic rhinitis in children and precipitate sleep apnea which can have serious health consequences.
+They present blocked noses, runny noses and can have disturbed sleep at night.
+A child may be rubbing their nose and eyes and have sustained bouts of sneezing, which can affect their performance at school and also reduce their quality of life.
+Allergic rhinitis in children can precipitate sleep apnoea which can have serious health consequences and must be consulted to a paediatric ENT clinic at once.
 (See Pediatric Sleep Apnoea link)

 Prevention is often better than cure.
 Skin prick testing can be performed in suitable cases to look for possible allergens.
 This is a simple, painless test and the results will be ready within 30 minutes.
-Most patients who test positive on skin prick test tend to be allergic to house dust mites.
-Singapore being a very humid country has a high prevalence of house dust mites and measures to decrease the house dust mites load around the sleeping environment can help.
-This includes using dust mite-proof covers, washing bed sheets in hot water and sunning them regularly.
+Most patients who test positive on skin prick testing tend to be allergic to house dust mites.
+Being a very humid country, Singapore has a high prevalence of house dust mites, and measures to decrease the house dust mite load around the sleeping environment can help.
+This includes using dust mite-proof covers, washing bed sheets in hot water, and sunning them regularly.
 (Click here for allergen avoidance advice)

-Sublingual immunotherapy (SLIT) is an effective treatment for allergies in selected patients and stops the ‘atopic march’ in which allergic rhinitis (nasal allergy) which can lead to childhood asthma.
-This is a possible treatment in a select group of patients who is committed to receiving the treatment for many months.
+Sublingual immunotherapy (SLIT) is an effective treatment for allergies in selected patients and stops the ‘atopic march’ in which allergic rhinitis (nasal allergy) can lead to childhood asthma.
+This is a possible treatment in a select group of patients who are committed to receiving the treatment for many months.